Bill Wyman: Personal life

 Wyman, although moderate in his use of alcohol and drugs, has stated that he became "girl mad" as a psychological crutch.

-Wyman married his first wife, Diane Cory, in 1959 and their son Stephen Paul Wyman was born on 29 March 1962.
+Wyman married his first wife, Diane Cory, in 1959.
+A son was born on 29 March 1962.
 They separated in 1967 and divorced in 1969.

+In his autobiography Stone Alone, Wyman recalls he and the rest of the band becoming acquainted with a group of women in Adelaide, Australia, on 11 February 1965 during their Far East Tour.
+Wyman had a brief relationship with one of the women and upon returning the next year on 22 February 1966 during the band's Australasian Tour found her to be absent.
+When inquiring about her whereabouts to one of her friends, he was informed that the woman had become pregnant from their encounter and chose to move to New Zealand, where she gave birth to a girl who she decided to raise on her own, as she did not wish to cause problems for him.
+Wyman was told that both were living happily and the mother did not contact him when the Stones visited New Zealand a week later.
+As of the writing of the book (1990), Wyman had not heard from either mother or daughter.

 On 2 June 1989, aged 52, Wyman married 18-year-old Mandy Smith, whom he had "fallen in love with" when she was 13 and, according to Smith, had a sexual relationship with when she was 14.
 The couple separated two years later and finalised their divorce two years after that.

-In April 1993 Wyman married model Suzanne Accosta, whom he first met in 1980; the two had remained friends until their romance developed.
+In April 1993, Wyman married model Suzanne Accosta, whom he first met in 1980; the two had remained friends until their romance developed.
 The couple have three daughters.

-In 1993, Wyman's son Stephen Wyman married Patsy Smith, the 46-year-old mother of Bill's ex-wife Mandy Smith.
+In 1993, Wyman's son Stephen Wyman married Patsy Smith, the 46-year-old mother of Wyman's ex-wife Mandy Smith.
 Stephen was 30 years old at the time.
-Therefore, Bill became the father-in-law of his ex-mother-in-law as well as the stepgrandfather of his former wife.
+Consequently, the ex-Rolling Stone became his own son's ex-son-in-law, the father-in-law of his ex-mother-in-law, as well as the stepgrandfather of his ex-wife.

-In 1968, Wyman bought Gedding Hall as his country home near Bury St Edmunds in Suffolk, it dates back to 1458 Wyman also lives in St Paul de Vence in the South of France where his friends include numerous artists.
+In 1968, Wyman bought Gedding Hall as his country home near Bury St Edmunds in Suffolk; it dates back to 1458.
+Wyman also lives in St Paul de Vence in the South of France where his friends include numerous artists.
 He is a keen cricket enthusiast and admired Denis Compton and played in a celebrity match at the Oval against a former England XI, taking a hat-trick.
 He is a lifelong Crystal Palace F.C. fan, attending his first match as a birthday treat with father William.
 On a 1990 European tour with the Rolling Stones, he feigned a toothache and said he needed to travel back to London to see a dentist when in fact he went to watch Palace at Wembley in the 1990 FA Cup Final.
-It was around this period of the Stones "Steel Wheels" tour he developed his fear of aeroplane flying.
+It was around this period of the Stones' "Steel Wheels" tour he developed his fear of flying.